arandhaw/pretty_print_STD/README.md

 # pretty_print_STD
-A C++20 library offering simplified syntax for printing things, with inbuilt support for containers in the standard library.
+A C++20 library offering simplified syntax for printing things, with inbuilt support for printing containers in the standard library.
 Has the following functions:

 void print(...) <br>
 void print_raw(...) <br>
 void print_custom(sep, end, ...) <br>

+- Simply #include pretty_print_STD.cpp
+- These functions are in the namespace pretty_print_STD

 These functions can take an arbitrary number of parameters, and print them.
 The print() function has similar syntax to print in python.
 Every arguement will be printed separated by a space " ", with a newline at the end "\n".